Chemoinformatics for medicinal chemistry: In silico model to enable the discovery of potent and safer anti-cocci agents

 Abstract:

 Background: Gram-positive cocci are increasingly antibiotic-resistant bacteria responsible for causing serious diseases.
 Chemoinformatics can help to rationalize the discovery of more potent and safer antibacterial drugs.
-We have developed a chemoinformatic model for simultaneous pbkp_rediction of anti-cocci activities, and profiles involving absorption, distribution, metabolism, elimination and toxicity (ADMET).
+We have developed a chemoinformatic model for simultaneous prediction of anti-cocci activities, and profiles involving absorption, distribution, metabolism, elimination and toxicity (ADMET).
 Results: A dataset containing 48,874 cases from many different chemicals assayed under dissimilar experimental conditions was created.
-The best model displayed accuracies around 93% in both training and pbkp_rediction (test) sets.
+The best model displayed accuracies around 93% in both training and prediction (test) sets.
 Quantitative contributions of several fragments to the biological effects were calculated and analyzed.
-Multiple biological effects of the investigational drug JNJ-Q2 were correctly pbkp_redicted.
+Multiple biological effects of the investigational drug JNJ-Q2 were correctly predicted.
 Conclusion: Our chemoinformatic model can be used as powerful tool for virtual screening of promising anti-cocci agents.

 Año de publicación: